Brentford F.C. Reserves and Academy: U16

 On 29 October 2014, the U16s took on a Barcelona youth team in a prestigious friendly at La Masia.
 Brentford took the lead through Danny Parish, but lost 2–1.
-12 members of the 2014–15 team signed scholarship deals in April 2015, with Parish being the only member of the group to sign a professional contract at Griffin Park.
+12 members of the 2014–15 team signed scholarship deals in April 2015, with Parish being the only member of the group progressing to sign a professional contract.

 U15

 Brentford made its Milk Cup debut in 2010 and finished 23rd out of 24 entries.
 The team had some joy in the competition's Dunluce Trophy, finishing as runners-up to County Down.
 The U15 team were winners of the Junior category at the 2012 Milk Cup, seeing off CSKA Moscow and Liverpool along the way and beating Everton in the final.
 The U15s again competed in the Junior category in 2013 Milk Cup and lost 3–2 to a Japan FA team in the Junior Vase final.
 The team were 2–1 victors over Inter Milan U15 in a friendly played at the Italian club's academy on 17 April 2014.
 At the 2014 Milk Cup, the U15s won the Junior Globe.
 The U15s were victorious at the 2015 Sportfan Football Festival in Lithuania, beating Skonto FC in the semi-finals and FM Vilnius in the final.